timob/go-mysql/README.md

 ### Client Multi Results

-Whith `client-multi-results` parametetr, it is possible to call stored procedures which return a result set.
+Whith `client-multi-results` parameter, it is possible to call stored procedures which return a result set.
 Query() methods from the database/sql package when passed a query that calls such a procedure will use the returned result set.
 Exec() methods will get rowsAffected/lastInsertId from such a